vimtor/action-zip/README.md

 ## Troubleshooting

 If you want to check that the output is the desired one I recommend you to add the following step after zipping.
-You will me able to download the `result.zip` file.
+You will be able to download the `result.zip` file.

 ```yaml
 - uses: actions/upload-artifact@v1